looker-open-source/sdk-codegen/README.md

 * The **Looker API Explorer**, provided in the Looker web app directly from our version-specific OpenAPI specification, avaiable in each Looker server instance.

 * **Language SDKs**, "smarter" client language classes and methods to improve the experience of calling the Looker API in various popular coding languages.
-Looker has created a code generator for specific languages in this repository, which is used by the command `yarn sdk`'
+Looker has created a code generator for specific languages in this repository, which is used by the command `yarn sdk`.

 * **API bindings** using the legacy [OpenAPI Generator](https://github.com/OpenAPITools/openapi-generator) can also be product.
 This process converts the API specification to language-specific code.
 Most of these template-based generators are written by different language enthusiasts, so the pattern and quality of the generated code varies widely, even though most generated code tends to work acceptably.